Germany's Zalando eyes profitability in core markets

 Zalando co-founder Robert Gentz said margins were stabilising and that the firm was working to get its core DACH region - Germany, Austria and Switzerland - to profitability.

-"The DACH area broke even last year and is working on a profitable path for this year," he told Reuters at an investor day for Zalando's biggest owner, Swedish investment firm Kinnevik (KINVb.ST).
+"The DACH area broke even last year and is working on a profitable path for this year," he told Reuters at an investor day for Zalando's biggest owner, Swedish investment firm Kinnevik.

 Kinnevik holds a 35 percent stake, of which 26 percent is held directly and 9 percent indirectly through venture capital firm Rocket Internet.